citibluebox/design-system/README.md

-# Citibanamex Bluebox Design System
+# Bluebox Design System

-Welcome to the BlueBox Design System brought to you by Citibanamex UX team.
+Welcome to the BlueBox Design System brought to you by <a href="https://www.banamex.com/index.html">Citibanamex</a> UX team.

 This will serve as a hub for design & development components for builidng Citibanamex digital products.
 The use of this design system will result in more consistent User Interfaces that will reflect Citibanamex design principles.